sbarex/MediaInfo/README.md

 Supported audio/video format:
 - audio and video handled by the OS via CoreMedia
-- audio and video supported by ffmpeg library
+- audio and video supported by `ffmpeg` library

-FFMpeg and WebP libraries are linked inside the extension and do no require another dependency.
+FFMpeg and WebP libraries are linked inside the extension and do not require another dependency.

 This extension is spired by the quicklook generator [qlImageSize](https://github.com/Nyx0uf/qlImageSize).